han-so1omon/ElkaControl/README.md

 Content:
 Firmware: The Elkaradio firmware source code
 nrfProg: SPI programmer that uses jtagkey USB adapter
-usb_tools: Python scripts to reset and bootload elkaradio from command line
+usb_tools: Python scripts to reset and bootload Elkaradio from command line
 radio_link: Python app to run ElkaControl and manage Elkaradio

 Usage:
 - Follow http://wiki.bitcraze.se/projects:crazyradio:index for information about
   how to use Elkaradio nrfProg and usb_tools

 - Install python 2.7.10 from https://www.python.org/downloads/
   - If on Windows,
 		- Make sure to add python to PATH during install